bramtayl/Justly/README.md

 MacOS is not currently supported.
 The Justly executable is in the zipped folder, under the `bin` subdirectory.

-!!! note
-   On Linux, you will need to manually install xcb-cursor.
-   On Ubuntu, run `sudo apt install libxcb-cursor0`

 ## Motivation

 You can use Justly to both compose and play music using any pitches you want.